Tuesday 11 March 2014 07:19:24 MST (UTC -0700)

 The fact is, we live in an uncertain world, and the most common threats are natural disasters: tornadoes, earthquakes, floods, record-breaking snow storms and heat waves.
 Any of these have the potential to leave victims without food, water, shelter and access to medical services, as surely as the global events mentioned above.
 Natural disasters happen with alarming frequency in every area of the globe.

-With that in mind, being prepared is a common-sense state of mind that begins with having a flashlight, a first aid kit, and enough food and water to last 72 hours.
+With that in mind, being prepared is a common-sense state of mind that begins with having a flashlight, a first aid kit, and enough food and water to last a minimum of two weeks (depending on the situation, four weeks might be more realistic).
 From there, your preparedness plan can grow to meet whatever emergencies you think you might experience.

-Imagine the possibilities, keeping things in perspective, and prepare for them.
+Imagine the possibilities and prepare for them.
 It's that simple.

 And it doesn't have to cost a fortune.